 With the exception of the service schedule changes between June 29 and Aug.
 31, Route 560’s current schedule will remain in place until the end of 2020.

-The commuter connector shuttle service (Routes 566 and 567) will remain temporarily suspended until Jan.
-4, 2021.
+The commuter connector shuttle service (Routes 566 and 567) will remain temporarily suspended.
 This service was temporarily suspended in April due to a decline in ridership as a result of COVID-19.

 Commuter transit fare products, including the monthly commuter pass, monthly youth/student commuter pass, monthly integrated pass, the U-Pass and Spruce Grove Transit tickets, will also be accepted on Routes 566 and 567.